Storyteller who grew up without my language

 Breaking generational shame

-These banns were lifted, Meänkieli became an official minority language in 2000 – but my parents and grandparents grew up with this “we’re less than real Swedes” point of view because of how they were treated (dialect made fun of on tv, jokes about being slow, high number of unemployed etc).
+These banns were eventually lifted, Meänkieli became an official minority language in 2000 – but my parents and grandparents grew up with this “we’re less than real Swedes” point of view because of how they were treated (dialect made fun of on tv, jokes about being slow, high number of unemployed combined with the government paid people to move to the cities etc).

-It wasn’t until my 30s when I started learning Meänkieli – which translates to my language.
-And through the language connect to my culture and people.
-I felt proud to be a Tornedalian but was still met with silent headshakes from older generations when I spoke up, proud.
+I had passed my 30s when I started learning Meänkieli – which translates to my language after moving back to the arctic circle.
+I finally had words to describe my experience.
+I slowly learned more about our life and culture and I felt proud to be a Tornedalian.
+But if I said as much was still met with silent headshakes from older generations.

 Found my courage on Turtle Island